pitayapj/pitaya-cdk-template/README.md

 ## Stacks structure

-The template include 3 major stacks, and will be (should be deploy in exact sequent):
+The template include 4 major stacks, and will be (should be deploy in exact sequent):

+- CDK Pipeline
 - Base Network
 - Stateful Resources
 - Stateless Resources